joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 play.
 Well, I lied.
 What we ended up with was incrementally compiled binaries, where a change in a root node triggered a cascading recompilation of its dependencies.
 But for leaf nodes, such as applications, life was beautiful.
-Over time, we got smarter in the toolchain by understanding precisely which sorts of changes could trigger cascading invaliation of images.
+Over time, we got smarter in the toolchain by understanding precisely which sorts of changes could trigger cascading invalidation of images.
 A function that was known to never have been inlined across modules, for example, could have its implementation -- but not its signature -- changed, without needing to trigger a rebuild.
 This is similar to the distinction between headers and objects in a classical C/C++ compilation model.